 It is well settled that parties have the “the right to a panel of impartial . . . jurors from which to select the trial jury.”
 Lewis v.
 Emory Univ., 235 Ga.
 App.
 811, 813-14 (1998).
 To this end, “a party to a civil case is entitled to have the jury qualified by the court as to any insurance carrier with a financial interest in the case,” Ford Motor Co. v.
 Conley, 294 Ga.
 530, 550 (2014), for even when the insurer may not be a direct party to the action, a relationship with a non-party insurer with a pecuniary interest may sway a putative juror’s vote.
 Although the trial court in this case used an alternate procedure for checking whether prospective jurors had such a disqualifying relationship, the Georgia Court of Appeals held that such a modified procedure is impermissible when, as is the case here, a party requests that qualification be done during voir dire and in open court.
 Indeed, as a result of the application of this modified pre-qualification procedure, the plaintiff’s counsel was limited in the ability to examine the full scope of the prospective jurors’ relationships with the insurer.
 After determining that the plaintiff’s counsel had preserved the issue for trial, the Court of Appeal found that the failure to properly qualify the prospective jurors required that there be a new trial.
 See Conley, 294 Ga. at 556.

 Although the plaintiff will now have a chance at proving the case to a properly qualified jury, the time and expense of having a second trial will likely cut into the ultimate recovery.
 Indeed, it is in a litigant’s interest to get things right on the first occasion, and those with potentially meritorious claims should consult counsel experienced in trial court litigation.
-The Atlanta car accident attorneys at Christopher Simon Attorney at Law have represented many Georgia drivers, and they are ready to provide assistance with a potential claim.
+Our Atlanta car accident lawyer at Christopher Simon Attorney at Law has represented many Georgia drivers, and they are ready to provide assistance with a potential claim.
 If you’ve recently been injured in a possible case of motor vehicle negligence and are curious about your legal options, feel free to contact us and schedule a free case evaluation.